 I buy all my travel insurance from World Nomads.
 They have great customer service, competitive prices, and in depth coverage.
 I’ve been using this company since I started traveling in 2006 and think they are the best.
 They are also recommended by Lonely Planet and National Geographic.

 Everyone has their own guidebook preference.
 Lonely Planet is mine.
 I like the look of their guides, organization, light weight, and emphasis on budget travel.
 Lonely Planet also redesigned their books in 2011 and they are now better organized with more photos and better maps.

 I’ve had the same REI backpack with me for the last 6 years and it’s as good now as it was the day I bought it.
 Their products will last you a long time.
 Because the quality has been so great, I purchase all my travel gear through them.

 If you are looking for a good TEFL class, check out I-to-I. They run online courses, are cheaper than their competition, widely recognized, and will help you find a job.
 I highly recommend them over any other company if you are looking for to get a TEFL in order to teach English overseas.
-GET 10% OFF WITH THE DISCOUNT CODE “KEPNES”!
-Valid until 5/31/13.

 My first overseas trip was in 2003 to Costa Rica with G Adventures.
 That trip turned me into a travel junkie I am today.
 I like their commitment to the environment, local communities, small group sizes, and balance of free time and scheduled activities.
 It’s the way touring should be done.
 Use the code “NomadicMattTravelAnywhere” and get 10% off your tour!
 This is exclusive to my readers.
 No discount this big exists anywhere else!

 A good company for those under 26 or are students.
 They offer discounted airfare as well as travel passes that save on attractions.
 I don’t use them that much anymore since I’m way over 26 but if you aren’t, make sure to check them out.